lupyuen/lupyuen.github.io/src/gateway.md

 Hopefully Pine64 will make PineDio Gateway highly affordable for __Schools, Workplaces and Homes__ to install everywhere...
 And __grow The Things Network!__

 [(Coverage map for The Things Network)](https://www.thethingsnetwork.org/map)

+_The data packets received by The Things Network...
+What can we do with them?_

+When The Things Network receives our data packets, we can configure it to...

+-   Push the packets to an MQTT Queue

+-   Store now and fetch later over HTTP

+-   Trigger an IFTTT Action

+-   Forward to another LoRa Device

+-   And do much more! [(See this)](https://lupyuen.github.io/articles/ttn#doing-better)

 _What about other LoRa networks?_